How to Handle Toddler Sleep Problems

 - Try a small snack before bed if hunger is waking them up.
 Some milk or a healthy snack such as fruit before they brush their teeth for the night might help them stay asleep.

 It can be frustrating, but toddler sleep is sometimes difficult.
+If your toddler is struggling with night terrors, see our guide for Tips for Parents Dealing with Toddler Night Terrors.
 If you continue to struggle with your toddler’s sleep, reach out to your healthcare professional for advice.